-I challenged myself to decorate this room in just six weeks or less like the One Room Challenge from Calling It Home.
+I challenged myself to decorate this room in just six weeks.
 If you’ve been following along, you’ll remember that I started at basically square one.
 Good bones, but zero furniture.

 First things first, I made a list of the things I needed to do to get the room ready for decorating.
 I needed to remove the unused radiators from under the back window to open up the space and repair and repaint the walls.

 Next, I created a design style board for the look I wanted and started shopping.

 Without further ado, here is it is!